orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 }
 ```

-If the fields are unrelated, then simply rename one of the fields so they don't
+If the fields are unrelated, then rename one of the fields so
-conflict.
+they don't conflict.
 Read the [Note about unrelated classes](#note-about-unrelated-classes).